 After a while, winter snowshoeing becomes as much of our routine as summer hiking (well, almost.
 We don’t get out quite as often).
 Snowshoeing with your dog brings a different kind of fun and challenge that you don’t get hiking dry trails in the sun.
 It most certainly brings an unmatched beauty that I often find more awe-inspiring than summer views of the same peaks.

 For those of you who live in parts of the country that get winter snow, I highly recommend that you try hitting the trails with your dog and some snowshoes in the winter.
-These previous posts I published will help you get started:
+This post will help you get started: Snowshoeing Safety

 Here is a fun video of Chester and Gretel hiking in the snow (Yes, that is me breathing like a wild beast behind them.
 Ha, ha)